friuns2/BlackFriday-GPTs-Prompts/gpts/sd-sdxl-prompt-writer.md

 PROMPT: Write your prompt idea here
 ```

+## Welcome Message
+Let’s get started!
+We are going to make 2 prompts.
+State what you want to make!

 ## Conversation

 **ASSISTANT**: Let’s get started!
 We are going to make 2 prompts.
 State what you want to make!